oresat/oresat-linux/utils/octavo-boot/README.rst

 Boot Octavo via USB as USB mass storage
 ---------------------------------------

-- ensure Octavo board is in SD card boot mode but there is **NO** SD car inserted.
+- Ensure Octavo board is in SD card boot mode but there is **NO** SD car inserted.
-- plug in Octavo board and see it appear as network interface.
-For example, on my machine it appears as `usb0`
+- Plug in Octavo board and see it appear as network interface.
+For example, it can appears as `usb0`

 .. code-block::